Hull & East Yorkshire is a region that's at the heart of art!

 The Shire Hall

-The Shire Hall is a multi-functional building with an arts centre with live music, theatre, comedy and Howden’s very own cinema.
-The centre also is home Howden Live, an organisation promoting touring theatre and music in Howden.
+The Shire Hall is a multi-functional venue with an arts centre with live music, theatre, comedy and Howden’s very own cinema.
+The centre also is home Howden Live, an organisation promoting touring theatre and music.

 Welly is Hull’s legendary alternative night club and live music venue – existing for 100 years.
 It brings you weekly club nights playing the best indie, pop-punk, alternative, electro, 90s, rock, drum & bass tracks around.